drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/index.md

 - `viewset`: the viewset class to use instead of the auto-generated one
 - `base_viewset`: a base viewset class to use instead of the defaults (`ModelViewSet` or `ReadOnlyModelViewSet`)
+- `fields_annotation`: a dictionary with fieldnames as keys and annotation dictionaries as values Right now, the only annotation type which are supported are `placeholder` and `help`
+- `list_me`: a Boolean value indicating whether or not that endpoint should be listed in the APIRoot's metadata

 Now passing too many parameters to the router in your `urls.py` is usually not the best practice and when your endpoints start getting more complex, we recommend using a [custom `Endpoint` class](./endpoint.md)